Ezgii/Variational-Autoencoder/README.md

 In this project, an Auto Encoder (AE) and a Variational Auto Encoder (VAE) are designed in Python.

 ### Goals of the project
-* explore the gym framework for training RL agents.
+* Explore the gym framework for training RL agents.
-* apply my knowledge on VAE to learn image generation.
+* Apply my knowledge on VAE to learn image generation.
-* train generative models to produce sample pixel observation images from gym environments.
+* Train generative models to produce sample pixel observation images from gym environments.

 ### Environment
 [OpenAI's Gym](https://gym.openai.com/) is a framework for training reinforcement